pallets/flask/esof/docs/assignment2.md

 <a name="introduction"/>
 ###Introduction

-Flask is a micro Python web framework based on Wekzeug toolkit and Jinja2 template engine.
+  Flask is a micro web framework written in Python and based on Werkzeug toolkit and Jinja2 template engine.
 Flask is called a micro framework because it keeps a simple core, but extensible, allowing to add new functionalities as if they were impelemented in Flask itself.
-Some other Flask features are development server and debugger, integrated support for unit testing, support for secure cookies and a very extensive documentation, allowing newcomers do quickly familiarize with the framework.
+Some other Flask features are development server and debugger, integrated support for unit testing, support for secure cookies and a very extensive documentation, allowing newcomers to quickly familiarize with the framework.

 <a name="purpose"/>
 ###Purpose
+  The purpose of this document is to provide a quick overview of the funcionality of Flask in particular for developers and newcomers.
+The document will particulary detail the requirement elication in the project, as well as the use cases and the domain model behind Flask.

 <a name="scope"/>
 ###Scope